Best Kindles iMore 2021

 If you'd like a device that does more than display eBooks, try an Amazon Fire tablet.
 Since Amazon also makes this tablet, it works seamlessly with the Kindle interface and Amazon eBook store.
 The small size and lightweight design are also favorable for use as an eReader, unlike other larger tablets.

 The advantage of a tablet, of course, is that you can use it for much more than reading.
 Millions of apps are available for download on the Fire tablet, and it also has a camera and video streaming functions like any tablet.
-The only complaints we've seen about this tablet are about its cumbersome interface and slower processing times.
+The only complaints we've seen about this tablet are its cumbersome interface and slower processing times.
 It's an excellent option for avid eBook consumers that are looking for more than just an eReader.

 - Favorable size and weight for reading eBooks